 Another e-mail tip to save time and productivity is to never open, send, or forward chain mails and similar e-mails.
 Not only are they a huge time suck, but they use company resources and are probably against company policy.

 Meetings.
 In my former job we called them “beatings” because they were long, painful, and usually useless.
 If you can’t get out of scheduled meetings, then find a way to be more productive, such as starting each meeting with an agenda and guiding the participants back toward the agenda if they stray off topic.
 You can also take notes or work on another task if possible.
-If none of those work, then visit this site for a timely text message to get you out.
-Just don’t try it too often.
+If none of those work, then have a friend send text message to get you out.
+Just don’t try it too often. 😉

 Applying the Pareto Principle to your finances